 While there are certainly many differences between Velocity Gold and Platinum, the practical travel experience between the two tiers remains arguably minimal.
 So what else could Virgin Australia and Velocity be doing to recognise those who travel more than most?

-‘We’ll find more ways to reward people for flying more with us,’ Rohrlach responds.
+‘We’ll find more ways to reward people for flying more with us,’ Rohrlach commented to Point Hacks in 2022.
 ‘In doing that, we’ve got to make some choices.’

 Over the years, those choices have seen some shared benefits slip into Platinum-only territory.
 Previously, Gold members could request a Fly Ahead on mid-range Economy Class tickets (now branded as Economy Choice) – whereas that perk more recently shifted to Platinum.

 Several years earlier, extra legroom seating was also complimentary for Velocity Gold.
-Years later, gratis access to the coveted row three – and others with extra space – shifted also to Platinum.
+Then, gratis access to the coveted row three – and other seats with extra space – shifted also to Platinum.

 ‘But as you say, you don’t want to devalue Gold necessarily, just to make Platinums feel better,’ Rohrlach continues.
 ‘Now, whether that means a change to the partner proposition – or as you say, on planes and things, we want to make that sustainable, but also attractive.’